kinspire/kinspire-portal/README.md

 ## Installation
 - Clone the repository.
-- If on a windows platform, run `./win-setup.sh` on Git BASH.
+- If on a windows platform, run `./win-setup.sh` on Bash on WSL.
 - The source directory is `app/www/`.